uDEVOPS2020/Anomaly-Detection-and-Root-Cause-Analysis-of-Microservices-Energy-Consumption/README.md

+# Anomaly Detection and Root Cause Analysis of Microservices Energy Consumption
+This repository is a companion page for the following publication:
+> Maximilian Stefan Floroiu, Stefano Russo, Luca Giamattei, Antonio Guerriero, Ivano Malavolta, Roberto Pietrantuono.
+Anomaly Detection and Root Cause Analysis of Microservices Energy Consumption.
+Proceedings of the 2025 IEEE INTERNATIONAL CONFERENCE ON WEB SERVICES.

-# Experiment phases and their documentation
+## Experiment phases and their documentation

-## 1 System deployment documentation is available [here](https://github.com/uDEVOPS2020/Anomaly-Detection-and-Root-Cause-Analysis-of-Microservices-Energy-Consumption/blob/main/vuDevOps/microservices-demo/README.md)
+-  System deployment documentation is available [here](https://github.com/uDEVOPS2020/Anomaly-Detection-and-Root-Cause-Analysis-of-Microservices-Energy-Consumption/blob/main/vuDevOps/microservices-demo/README.md)
-## 2 Data collection during experiment execution is available [here](https://github.com/uDEVOPS2020/Anomaly-Detection-and-Root-Cause-Analysis-of-Microservices-Energy-Consumption/blob/main/vuDevOps/data_collection/README.md)
+-  Data collection during experiment execution is available [here](https://github.com/uDEVOPS2020/Anomaly-Detection-and-Root-Cause-Analysis-of-Microservices-Energy-Consumption/blob/main/vuDevOps/data_collection/README.md)
-## 3 Data analysis phase is available here [here](https://github.com/uDEVOPS2020/Anomaly-Detection-and-Root-Cause-Analysis-of-Microservices-Energy-Consumption/blob/main/Data%20Analysis/README.md)
+-  Data analysis phase is available here [here](https://github.com/uDEVOPS2020/Anomaly-Detection-and-Root-Cause-Analysis-of-Microservices-Energy-Consumption/blob/main/Data%20Analysis/README.md)

+### How to cite us
+If this study is helping your research, consider to cite it is as follows, thanks!